top of page

 Organizations that provide a safe home for horses who have been abandoned, neglected and abused are ending suffering and saving lives.
 It is difficult, exhausting, fulfilling, and heartbreaking work, but for those who have chosen to become involved in equine rescue, it probably doesn't feel like work at all.

-When I horse is taken in by this type of organization, it may at some point be put up for adoption.
+When a horse is taken in by this type of organization, it may at some point be put up for adoption.
 Offering horses for adoption serves two very important purposes.
 It makes room for another horse in need and if there is an adoption fee, it gives the rescue much needed funds to feed and house the horses in their care.

 What sets up apart

 Pure Joy Horse Haven provides care and rehabilitation for horses who have become "untrainable", "unmanageable", dangerous or physically damaged in a way that has reduced their value as a useful animal.
-That makes me feel so sad to type those words, but a horse that can't or won't perform has more often than not, become so because of poor treatment, training, management, and/or care by the humans who deem them worthless.
+That makes me feel so sad to type those words, but a horse that can't or won't perform has more often than not, become so because of poor treatment, training, and/or care by the humans who deem them worthless.

 the damage is done